ryanayip/Retro_Game_Store_Site/README.md

 •  Display error messages for low inventory when adding and updating parts if the inventory is less than the minimum number of parts.
 •  Display error messages for low inventory when adding and updating products lowers the part inventory below the minimum.
 •  Display error messages when adding and updating parts if the inventory is greater than the maximum.

+File Path: src/main/java/com/example/demo/controllers/AddInhousePartController.java
+Lines: 40-49
+Added two additional if statements that return a different error message depending on if the inventory amount is greater than the maximum amount or less than the minimum amount.

+File Path: src/main/java/com/example/demo/controllers/AddOutsourcedPartController.java
+Lines: 44-53
+Added two additional if statements that return a different error message depending on if the inventory amount is greater than the maximum amount or less than the minimum amount.

+File Path: src/main/java/com/example/demo/validators/EnufPartsValidator.java
+Lines: 36-38
+Added a validator that utilizes the isValidInvAmount method to check if adding and updating products lowers the part inventory below the minimum.

 ### I.  Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.